explosion/spaCy/spacy/tests/README.md

 # spaCy tests

-spaCy uses [pytest](http://doc.pytest.org/) framework for testing.
+spaCy uses the [pytest](http://doc.pytest.org/) framework for testing.
 For more info on this, see the [pytest documentation](http://docs.pytest.org/en/latest/contents.html).

 Tests for spaCy modules and classes live in their own directories of the same name.
 For example, tests for the `Tokenizer` can be found in [`/tests/tokenizer`](tokenizer).
 All test modules (i.e. directories) also need to be listed in spaCy's [`setup.py`](../setup.py).
 To be interpreted and run, all test files and test functions need to be prefixed with `test_`.